Venezuela’s Maduro Will Go, It Is Just a Matter of Time

 Venezuela is on its way back to democracy.
 Last Wednesdaypresident of the National Assembly Juan Guaido became the country’s interim president.
 He did not appoint himself nor was it a coup.
 Guaido followed the Venezuelan Constitution, which establishes that a power vacuum should be filled by the Assembly’s president, who should act as interim president and call new elections.

 The rationale behind the power vacuum is based on the assertion that the presidential election of May was illegitimate, not just because of the many electoral irregularities committed by Nicolas Maduro’s government.
-More importantly, the vote was hastily called by the National Constituent Assembly, parallel body installed by Maduro to undermine the power of the opposition-led National Assembly.
+More importantly, the vote was hastily called by the National Constituent Assembly, a parallel body installed by Maduro to undermine the power of the opposition-led National Assembly.
 The majority of the opposition boycotted the election, precisely because of its illegitimate nature.

 Pan-American Initiative